Flexera logo

 As Benoit Dageville put it from the judges’ panel: “It’s such a broad theme, understanding the Earth as a whole.
 I like the ambition and the innovation“.

-Runners-up Airrived and Twine Security also demonstrated agentic applications with real enterprise utility.
+Runners-up Airrived and Twine Security also showcased agentic applications with real enterprise utility.
 Each will be considered for up to $250,000 in potential investment from Snowflake Ventures.

 Dev Day wrapped up with additional customer spotlights showcasing how teams are extending CoWork and CoCo in production.